Technologicat/unpythonic/macro_extras/README.md

        - ``unpythonic.fploop.breakably_looped`` internally inserts the ``call_ec`` at the right step, and gives you the ec as ``brk``.

  - Some of the block macros can be comboed as multiple context managers in the same ``with`` statement (expansion order is then *left-to-right*), whereas some (notably ``curry``) require their own ``with`` statement.
-   - This is a known bug.
-Probably something to do with the semantics of a ``with`` statement in MacroPy.
+   - This is a [known issue in MacroPy](https://github.com/azazel75/macropy/issues/21).
+I have made a [fix](https://github.com/azazel75/macropy/pull/22), but still need to make proper test cases to get it merged.
    - If something goes wrong in the expansion of one block macro in a ``with`` statement that specifies several block macros, surprises may occur.
    - When in doubt, use a separate ``with`` statement for each block macro that applies to the same section of code, and nest the blocks.

-*Toto, I've a feeling we're not in Python anymore.*
+     - Test one step at a time with the ``macropy.tracing.show_expanded`` block macro to make sure the expansion looks like what you intended.